Skip to content

 Screenshot: Start Autoread Wizard in BALTECH ConfigEditor to create an Autoread configuration for BALTECH RFID readers

-3. In the Host Interface section, select your host protocol and interface.
+4. In the Host Interface section, select your host interface/protocol and click Next.

-4. In the RFID Interface section, select your card type.
+5. In the RFID Interface section, select what you want to read:

 I don't know the card type yet, or my card type isn't listed